ILDA offers four courses covering laser safety for laser lightshows.

 (k) Fire, ionizing radiation, hazards and other hazards as applicable.

-ILDA's LSO - Lasershows course has been designed to meet three key requirements:
+ILDA's LSO for Lasershows course has been designed to meet four key requirements:

 According to ANSI Z136.1, a Laser Safety Officer “has [the] authority and responsibility to monitor and enforce the control of laser hazards and effect the knowledgeable evaluation and control of laser hazards.”